keithalewis/papers/blurb.md

 world tends inexorably toward models incorporating more realistic features of how instruments and markets actually work.

-There is an inexorible trajectory to the application of Mathematical Finance to the business world.
 Black-Scholes and Merton did Nobel Prize winning research that turned option pricing into a science.
-This has led to increasingly complicated models that incorporated more realistic features of how markets work.

-Technology is finally catching up to make real-time valuation, hedging, and risk management feasable.

-The theory progressed from simple stock options[cite] to more exotic options on a single stock[cite].
-The next stage was Steve Ross showing how to model portfolios of arbitrary instruments over one period[cite].
-His work was ahead of its time and led to many papers trying to make the mathematical claims more rigourous and extend the theory to work for multiple period models.
+The theory progressed from simple stock options to more exotic options on a single stock.
+The next stage was Steve Ross showing how to model portfolios of arbitrary instruments over one period.
+His work was ahead of its time and led to a cottage industry of papers trying to make the mathematical claims more rigorous and extend the theory to work for multiple period models.

-One of the triumphs of Mathematical Finance has been its application to Fixed Income securities.
-Dollar denominated swap products with maturities up to 4 years have been quoted to basis point bid/ask spread since the late 90's.

-The Asian Crisis at that time led to the first steps toward incorporating credit risk.
+In the late 90's dollar denominated interest rate products with maturities up to 4 years began to be quoted to basis point bid/ask spreads.
+After the Asian Crisis the first steps toward incorporating credit risk to large portfolios started.

+The financial crisis in 2008 provided stark illustration of the dangers of not having a complete picture of the correlation between every market instrument.
+The ultimate goal is to make real-time valuation, hedging, and risk management of every instrument feasible.

+Technology has come to the point that it is now possible to do this.
+I am up-to-date with software state of the art and have been working for the past 10 years on the mathematical theory that allows a unified approach to this problem.
+I am looking a company that thinks this is a project worth committing resources to.